Blog / ERPNext

 India's digital landscape is shifting:

-from dependency
+from dependency to sovereignty.

-from licensing
+from licensing to ownership.

-from rent
+from rent to build.

 Top reasons CEOs and CIOs prefer ERPNext: